keerthanaBaskar/github-slideshow/_posts/0000-01-02-keerthanaBaskar.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
-# Welcome to our second slide!"
+# "Welcome to our second slide!"
-## Hurray the slide has opened"
+## "Hurray the slide has opened"
 Use the left arrow to go back!